April is an exciting month for gardeners. Here are some ideas for prioritizing seed starting, planting seedlings, garden maintenance, and more.

 Garden Maintenance in April

-- Remove the cold frame and other frost covers, and store for the season.
+- Remove the cold frame and other frost covers, and store them for the season.

 - Prune fruit trees and berry bushes.